Chethank1407/inventory-management-web-application-project-using-flask/README.md

 ### Installation
-Running the application through the terminal:
+A) Running the application through the terminal:

 1. Clone the repository: